 I am the Co-Founder and Director of Programs at Brave Initiatives, a nonprofit dedicated to helping girls build self-efficacy in coding, design, and leadership.
 At Brave we are passionate about helping girls build a better world with code.

-I am a fifth-year PhD student in Technology & Social Behavior at Northwestern University, a joint-program in Computer Science and Communication Studies.
-I conduct my research with Liz Gerber in the Delta Lab.
+I completed my PhD in Technology & Social Behavior at Northwestern University, a joint-program in Computer Science and Communication Studies.
+I conducted my research with Dr. Liz Gerber in the Delta Lab.
 My dissertation was entitled “Designing Online Social Support Systems to Build the Self-Efficacy of Newcomers.”
 I received my B.A. in Social Anthropology with a Minor in Psychology from Harvard.

 I previously worked for Disney Research where I designed tech for the Disney theme parks, worked on experiences to improve the queue experience, and researched consumer behavior and decision making.
 I also worked as a UX Researcher at Facebook supporting SMBs.
 I worked on developing business programs for micro-entrepreneurs in Chile with AccionEmprendedora, on supporting garment factory worker rights with Phulki in Bangladesh, and on increasing students entering the STEM pipeline at Citizen Schools.
 I also co-founded Youth Lead the Change, a global youth leadership program dedicated to helping empower youth to realize their voices and make change in their communities.

 In my free time, I enjoy doing things outside with others like hiking, skiing, playing volleyball, and running with the November Project.
 I also enjoy music, travel, photography, and gathering for Thoughtlucks.